-- 6-6(K)(2)(c) The DRB may grant a Waiver to a DPM standard as part of this approval pursuant to Subsection 14-16-6-6(P) (Waiver DRB). - 6-6(K)(2)(d) The DRB may grant a deviation to a Development Standard in the IDO as part of this approval per the thresholds in Section 14-16-6-4(P) (Deviations). - 6-6(K)(2)(e) Final Plats shall include a list of any Variances, Waivers, and deviations granted as an exhibit or note. - 6-6(K)(2)(f) When all conditions of approval are satisfied, the final plat is approved; approval shall be recorded on the original drawing of the final plat and shall be dated and verified by the signatures of members of the DRB. - 6-6(K)(2)(g) The applicant shall record the plat with the Bernalillo County Clerk within 6 months after DRB signatures.
-A plat that is not recorded in a timely manner is not valid, may not be used as the basis for legal transfer of property where a subdivision is required, and is subject to withdrawal of the DRB approval through the same process used to approve the Subdivision of Land Minor.
+6-6(K)(2)(c) The DRB may grant a Waiver to a DPM standard as part of this approval pursuant to Subsection 14-16-6-6(P) (Waiver - DRB).
+6-6(K)(2)(d) The DRB may grant a deviation to a Development Standard in the IDO as part of this approval per the thresholds in Section 14-16-6-4(P) (Deviations).
+6-6(K)(2)(e) If the subdivision will result in a lot line that does not coincide with a zone district boundary (i.e. create a "floating zone line"), the applicant shall obtain a Zoning Map Amendment - EPC pursuant to Subsection 14-16-6-7(G) or Zoning Map Amendment - Council pursuant to Subsection 14-16-6-7(H), as applicable, to establish zone boundaries that coincide with the lot line before a final plat can be approved.

+- 6-6(K)(2)(f) Final plats shall include a list of any Vacations, Variances, Waivers, and deviations granted as an exhibit or note. - 6-6(K)(2)(g) When all conditions of approval are satisfied, the final plat is approved; approval shall be recorded on the original drawing of the final plat and shall be dated and verified by the signatures of members of the DRB. - 6-6(K)(2)(h) The applicant shall record the plat with the Bernalillo County Clerk within 6 months after DRB signatures. - 6-6(K)(2)(i) A plat that is not recorded in a timely manner is not valid, may not be used as the basis for legal transfer of property where a subdivision is required, and is subject to withdrawal of the DRB approval through the same process used to approve the Subdivision of Land - Minor.